animeshgoyal9/MultiAgentDRL-RCRS/README.md

 Open two terminals

-In the first terminal, navigate to the 'rcrs-server' root directory and compile
+In the first terminal, navigate to the `rcrs-server` root directory and compile

 $ ./gradlew clean

 $ ./gradlew completeBuild